 Brooke Goldstein, Executive Director of The Lawfare Project, said:

-"The double standard applied to the labelling of Israeli products is so obvious that the Conseil d’État could easily have ruled against it.
-The French court has instead referred the issue to the European Court of Justice, which will now have an opportunity to end this discriminatory practice and set a European-wide precedent against politicized labelling."
+"The double standard applied to the labeling of Israeli products is so obvious that the Conseil d’État could easily have ruled against it.
+The French court has instead referred the issue to the European Court of Justice, which will now have an opportunity to end this discriminatory practice and set a European-wide precedent against politicized labeling."

 François-Henri Briard, attorney before the French Supreme Courts and counsel for Psâgot, said: